Crisp and Co. Banner Image

 Pension sharing involves transferring a percentage of your pension to your former partner (or vice versa).
 This percentage will need to be transferred out of your scheme and into a new scheme or your partner can join your scheme (if your provider allows it).

-Pension sharing on divorce will typically allow you to achieve a clean break from your partner – with no ongoing financial obligations towards each other – because the assets are split straight away and you can each decide what to do with your pension share without any interference.
+Pension sharing on divorce will typically allow you to achieve a clean break from your partner – with no ongoing financial obligations towards each other – because the assets are split straight away, and you can each decide what to do with your pension share without any interference.

-Pension sharing can take into account all kinds of pension, including workplace pensions, additional state pensions, and private pensions.
+Pension sharing can take into account all kinds of pensions, including workplace pensions, additional state pensions, and private pensions.
 Basic or new state pensions are not included; however, if you are not entitled to a basic or new state pension, it may be possible to make a claim through your former partner’s national insurance.

-The pensions must be valued, then fairly proportioned.
+The pensions must be valued, and then fairly proportioned.
 You will need to apply to court for a Pension Sharing Order and, upon assessment of the matrimonial assets, the court will make the order to transfer a percentage of the pension.

 Pension Offsetting

 Pension offsetting is also a popular option for couples who want a clean break.
-It involves giving various matrimonial assets to your partner to counter-balance the value you receive from your pensions.
+It involves giving various matrimonial assets to your partner to counterbalance the value you receive from your pensions.

 For example, if you decide to split your assets 50-50 and your pension is worth £150,000 while your family home is worth £150,000 (and is unmortgaged), your partner will keep the family home to offset the value you get from your pension.